Arithmetic geometry of toric varieties. Metrics, measures and heights: Introduction

-In \S \ref{sec:toric-varieties} we study the algebraic geometry of toric varieties over a field and of toric schemes over a discrete valuation ring (DVR).
+In Chapter \ref{sec:toric-varieties}, we study the algebraic geometry of toric varieties over a field and of toric schemes over a discrete valuation ring (DVR).
 We start by recalling the basic constructions and results on toric varieties, including Cartier and Weil divisors, toric line bundles and sections, orbits and equivariant morphisms, and positivity properties.
 Toric schemes over a DVR where first considered by Mumford in \cite{Kempfals:te}, who studied and classified them in terms of fans in $N_{\R}\times \R_{\ge0}$.
-In the proper case, these schemes can be alternatively classified in terms of complete polyhedral complexes in $N_{\R}$~\cite{BurgosSombra:rc}.
+In the proper case, these schemes can be alternatively classified in terms of complete polyhedral complexes in~$N_{\R}$~\cite{BurgosSombra:rc}.
 Given a complete fan $\Sigma$ in $N_{\R}$, the models over a DVR of the proper toric variety $X_{\Sigma}$ are classified by complete polyhedral complexes on $N_{\R}$ whose recession fan (Definition \ref{def:69}) coincides with $\Sigma$ (Theorem \ref{thm:7b}).
 Let $\Pi$ be such a polyhedral complex, and denote by $\cX_{\Pi}$ the corresponding model of $X_{\Sigma}$.
-Let $(L,s)$ be a toric line bundle on $X_{\Sigma}$ with a toric section defined by a virtual support function $\Psi$.
-We show that the models of $(L,s)$ over $\cX_{\Pi}$ are classified by functions that are rational piecewise affine on $\Pi$ and whose recession function is $\Psi$ (Theorem \ref{thm:11b}).
-We also prove a toric version of the Nakai-Moishezon criterion for toric schemes over a DVR, which implies that semipositive models translate into concave functions under the above correspondence (Theorem \ref{thm:5}).
+Let~$\Psi$ be a virtual support function on $\Sigma $ and $(L,s)$ the associated toric line bundle on~$X_{\Sigma}$ and toric section.
+We show that the models of $(L,s)$ over $\cX_{\Pi}$ are classified by functions that are rational piecewise affine on $\Pi$ and whose recession function is $\Psi$ (Theorem~\ref{thm:11b}).
+We also prove a toric version of the Nakai-Moishezon criterion for toric schemes over a DVR, which implies that semipositive models of $(L,s)$ translate into concave functions under the above correspondence (Theorem \ref{thm:5}).